-(France), the Alps (Germany), and the Apennines (Italy).
-The differences of the composites (Fig. 9.e), clearly show larger precipitation in CPM (red) than in RCM (blue) over the mountain systems, as expected from the intensification of vertical

-725 winds and more frequent triggering of convective cells (Langhaus et al., 2012; Barthlott and House, 2015).
+The first precipitation EOF has a very similar pattern between RCM and CPM (Fig. 9).
+For the winter season, both data sets (Figs. 9.a and 9.c) are dominated by orographic precipitation, over the Pyrenees (France), Corsica and the Central Massive (France), the Alps (Germany), and the Apennines (Italy).
+The differences of the composites (Fig. 9.e), clearly show larger precipitation in CPM (red) than in RCM (blue) over the mountain systems, as expected from the intensification of vertical winds and more frequent triggering of convective cells (Langhans et al., 2012; Barthlott and Hoose, 2015).
 For lower terrain, CPM (red) only shows more precipitation north of the Alps than RCM.
 The opposite occurs for RCM (blue), showing larger precipitation over the Mediterranean Sea and the Po Valley (Italy).
-Spatially averaged, the CPM composites showed -0.14 mm h-1-less than RCM (Fig. 9c).
+Spatially averaged, the CPM composites showed -0.14 mm h-1 less than RCM (Fig. 9e).
 Chan et al., (2012) pointed at these differences between low and high terrain, arguing a lower skill of convection permitting models for lowlands.

-730 For summer (Figs. 9b, 9d, 9f), a similar scale dependency is found, with orographic precipitation dominating the total amount in RCM and CPM.
+- 410 For summer (Figs. 9b, 9d, 9f), a similar scale-dependency is found, with orographic precipitation dominating the total amount in RCM and CPM.
 The composite differences (Fig. 9f) show larger precipitation by CPM over the mountain tops.
-At low

-- in RCM and CPM.
-The composite differences (Fig. 9f) show larger precipitation by CPM over the mountain tops.
-At low altitude terrain, the summer composites show larger precipitation by RCM towards the northern Alpine region (Austria, southern Germany; Fig. 9b).
-The spatial average of precipitation differences for this season is -0.12 mm h+, again with CPM showing larger precipitation than RCM. - The findings based on the main modes of precipitation variance, for which EOF-1 is shown as an example, can be summarized as follows: (a) CPM displays larger precipitation than RCM over the mountains for all assessed EOFs and winter and summer seasons.
-RThis points at resolution differences in dynamic processes, e.g., increased vertical wind speeds, larger triggering of convective cells (Langhans et al., 2012; Barthlott and Hoose, 2015) could play an important role in these differences, invigorating the precipitating systems for this mode ; to be the main precursors of the differences; especially since EOF-1 has a marked orographic patternis the most frequent precipitation mode. (b) Over lowlands and the Mediterranean, the dynamical factor alone cannot explain the precipitation differences.
+At low terrain, the summer composites show larger precipitation by RCM towards the northern Alpine region (Austria, southern Germany; Fig. 9b).
+The spatial average of precipitation differences for this season is -0.12 mm h-1, again with CPM showing larger precipitation than RCM. - The findings based on the main modes of precipitation variance, for which EOF-1 is shown as an example, can be summarized as follows: (a) CPM displays larger precipitation than RCM over the mountains for all assessed EOFs and winter and summer seasons.
+This points at resolution differences in dynamic processes, e.g., increased vertical wind speeds, larger triggering of convective cells (Langhans et al., 2012; Barthlott and Hoose, 2015); to be the main precursors of the differences; especially since EOF-1 is the most frequent precipitation mode. (b) Over lowlands and the Mediterranean, the dynamical factor alone cannot explain the precipitation differences.

-To understand precipitation differences at low terrain due to model resolution, Fig. 10 shows composite differences of for model variables related to thermodynamic precipitation processes, relative to EOF 1.
-For the calculation of the composite differences, we use the day prior to the selected precipitation days to study the preconditioning pre-existing conditions of the precipitation events environment.
+To understand precipitation differences at low terrain due to model resolution, Fig. 10 shows composite differences for model variables related to thermodynamic precipitation processes, relative to EOF-1.
+For the calculation of the composite differences, we use the day prior to the selected precipitation days to study the preconditioning of the precipitation environment.